identusbook/identusbook.github.io/book/section2/installation-local.md

 For Windows users, please refer to [How to install Linux on Windows with WSL](https://learn.microsoft.com/en-us/windows/wsl/install).

 ::: {.callout-note}
-Windows is the least tested environment, the community have already found some issues and workarounds on how to get the Cloud Agent working.
+Windows is the least tested environment, the community has already found some issues and workarounds on how to get the Cloud Agent working.
 We will try to always include instructions regarding this use case.
 :::

 ## Before We Run The Agent

-Once you have cloned the `identus-cloud-agent` repository and Docker is up and running you can jump right ahead and [run the agent](#running-the-cloud-agent), but before we do that if you are not yet familiar with the community projects or the structure of the agent itself, I recommend you to spend a little time exploring the following information, this is optional and you can skip it.
+Once you have cloned the `identus-cloud-agent` repository and Docker is up and running you can jump right ahead and [run the agent](#running-the-cloud-agent), but before we do that if you are not yet familiar with the community projects or the structure of the agent itself, we recommend you to spend a little time exploring the following information, this is optional and you can skip it.

 ### Atala Community Projects